Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-model-scenarios.md

 ## 1. Create a micro-service composed of multiple code packages that can be scaled from 1 to N instances

-#### 1.1 An application with one microservice,with no external communication or storage, simple compute
+#### 1.1 An application with one micro-service,with no external communication and uses a private container image

-In this scenario the application Code Packages are packaged as container images and the Containers can communicate with each other using localhost.
+In this scenario the application has a service whose code packages are packaged as container images and the containers can communicate with each other using localhost.

-For details refer to the [Readme](./application-model-scenario-examples/1.1/sbz_rp.json) The Sample JSON is available at [sbz_rp.json](./application-model-scenario-examples/1.1/sbz_rp.json)
+For details refer to the [Readme](./application-model-scenario-examples/1.1/README.MD)

+The Sample JSON is available at [sbz_rp.json](./application-model-scenario-examples/1.1/sbz_rp.json)

+#### 1.3 An application with one microservice, that communicates via an external IP and uses a private container image

+In this scenario the application has following characteristics

+- A service whose code packages are packaged as container images.
+- Containers can communicate with each other using localhost
+- One of the containers listens on an external end point on a specific port.(Create a load balanced TCP port and forward traffic to an endpoint of the microservice)
+- Container images are located in a secure repository that needs credentials

+For details refer to the [Readme](./application-model-scenario-examples/1.3/README.MD)

+The Sample JSON is available at [sbz_rp.json](./application-model-scenario-examples/1.3/sbz_rp.json)

+#### 2.1 An application with two microservices, once exposed publically.
+Services commincate to ech other using DNS.
+Also uses Azure files are a volume driver to store state.

+In this scenario the application has following characteristics

+- Has two services, Frontend and Backend communicating via DNS
+- Two service whose code packages are packaged as container images.
+- Containers in each service can communicate with each other using localhost
+- Container images are in a secure registry and so need credentials
+- Uses the Azure File Share as a volume to store state.

+For details refer to the [Readme](./application-model-scenario-examples/2.1/README.MD)

+The Sample JSON is available at [sbz_rp.json](./application-model-scenario-examples/2.1/sbz_rp.json)